Stephen Breyer: Environment

-In Friends of the Earth, Inc. v.
-Laidlaw Environmental Services, Inc. (2000), Breyer was in the 7–2 majority that held that people who use the North Tyger River for recreational purposes but could not do so due to pollution had standing to sue industrial polluters.
+In the two most important cases on standing in environmental cases during his tenure, Friends of the Earth, Inc. v.
+Laidlaw Environmental Services, Inc. (2000) and Massachusetts v.
+EPA (2007), Breyer voted with the majority to support environmentalists suing polluters and government agencies.
 In County of Maui v.
-Hawaii Wildlife Fund (2020), Breyer wrote for the majority that the Maui County must have a permit under the Clean Water Act to release groundwater pollution into the ocean.
-Although the ruling was less broad than the 9th Circuit's ruling, environmentalist groups saw it as a win and an affirmation of the Clean Water Act.
+Hawaii Wildlife Fund (2020), Breyer wrote for the majority that the Clean Air Act required Maui County, Hawaii, to have a permit for its release of groundwater pollution into the ocean.
+Although the ruling was less broad than the Ninth Circuit's approach, environmentalist groups praised the decision as affirming the Clean Water Act.